 Once you arrive on Bainbridge Island, you can drive from Bainbridge to Port Angeles in about 90 minutes.
 Then, turn up the hill to the park entrance.
 The Park entrance closes to incoming cars at 4 p.m. and shuts down completely at 5 p.m., so this is another major incentive to get an early start.

-While private companies offer tours of the Park, it’s best enjoyed independently so you can set your own pace and enjoy some peace and serenity in this majestic space.
+While it is possible to take day trips of the Park such as this full-day tour, it’s best enjoyed independently so you can set your own pace and enjoy some peace and serenity in this majestic space.

-Olympic National Park is almost big enough to be its own small nation, so a car is really necessary.
+Olympic NP is almost big enough to be its own small nation, so a car is really necessary.
 There’s no public transportation within the Park and limited service to nearby stops and it’s unlikely you’ll be able to make your way around hitchhiking.

 If you don’t have a car or camper, renting a car is the best way to go – you can find a selection of options by browsing RentalCars.com which aggregates prices across major companies.
 If you prefer a campervan, Outdoorsy offers a selection of options to suit all budgets.
 It’ll be well worth it to ensure you can make the most of your time.